Disha2628/Crypto-Price-Tracker/README.md

 # Crypto-Price-Tracker
-An interactive webpage named crypto price tracker which provides information and grapgh of prices of different crypto currencies in last several days.
+An interactive webpage named crypto price tracker which provides information and graph of prices of different crypto currencies in last several days.